Skip to Main Content

 • For Beinecke staff, use the date of the instruction/outreach event.

-Notes: Add any notes necessary for your administration of the instruction/outreach event.
-For example, you may want to note the exact date and time for a class session if that information isn't recorded elsewhere in the Aeon Activity record.
+Notes: After creating the Activity, add any notes necessary for managing it.
+For example, you may want to note the exact date and time for a class session if that information isn't recorded elsewhere in the record.

-Special collections repositories using Aeon_2 should use the following, including the colon (:), as the first element in the Name field on the Aeon Activity record.
-This makes the incredibly long list of active Aeon Activities that appears in the Aeon_2 staff client more manageable to scan visually:
+Special Collections repositories should use their repository code followed by a colon (:), as the first element in the Name field on the Activity record.
+This makes the incredibly long active Activity list more manageable to scan visually:

-In order to further help with filing order of their actively in-use Aeon Activities, some of the above repositores ask their staff to use a second standardized element in the Name field (e.g. MSSA: Class: [...], YCBA: Loan: [...]).
-Please consult your repository's representative on the Aeon Advisory Group (formerly Aeon User Group (AUG)) if you have questions about how to construct an Aeon Activity Name field to your repository's standards.
+In order to further help with filing order of their actively in-use Aeon Activities, some of the above repositories ask their staff to use a second standardized element in the Name field (e.g. Class: [...], Loan: [...]).
+Please consult your repository's representative on the Special Collections Public Services Advisory Group (SCPSAG) if you have questions about how to construct an Activity Name field to your repository's standards.

-Each Aeon_2 repository should also designate a point person to periodically (at least twice a year) browse that repository's list of active Aeon Activity records and deactivate (i.e., remove the check mark from the Active checkbox and then save the record) Activities that are no longer in use.
-This will help prevent the list of active Activities displayed on the home screen of the Aeon Staff Client from becoming unmanageably long.
+Each repository should also designate a point person to periodically (at least twice a year) browse that repository's list of active Activity records and deactivate (i.e., remove the check mark from the Active checkbox and then save the record) Activities that are no longer in use.
+This will help prevent the list of active Activities displayed on the home screen of the Staff Client from becoming even longer.
 There are several ways that you can assess whether an Activity is currently being used:

 • The assigned End Date for the Activity has passed.